 Maintaining a static or passive portfolio asset allocation is the third common mistake made by investors.
 A static asset allocation has been touted by many financial experts, financial blogs, and supported by the bull market of the 80’s and 90’s.

 Buy and hold has failed.
-The volatility of the past 12 years has exposed the weakness of this philosophy and produced low or negative returns.
+The volatility of the past decade and a half has exposed the weakness of this philosophy and produced low or negative returns due to investors allowing their capital to be destroyed.
 The lack of flexibility inherent in a passive portfolio asset allocation strategy can work against capital preservation.

 The Remedy – A Tactical Asset Allocation Strategy